Hamberfim/BookBrowser/README.md

 ### Book Browser
-A website that can search through the text of a book and provide some stats about the book.
+A book broswer website that can search through the text of a book and provide some stats.